swyxio/swyxdotio/content/writing/technical/types-already.md

     // must be a dog!
   }
   if (animal.type === 'frog') {
-    // must be a frog?
+    // must be a frog!
   }
 })
 ```